- Aug 18-25, 2018

 Do I need any inoculations?

 Generally speaking, traveling to foreign countries exposes you to new germs and diseases.
-All inoculations or malaria tablet inquiries need to be directed to your physician for an accurate assessment of your individual need or preference.
+All inoculations inquiries need to be directed to your physician for an accurate assessment of your individual need or preference.

 WORDS TO KNOW